ProjectNeatNest/NeatNest-Backend/README.md

 This project is built with React, TypeScript, and Vite, ensuring a fast, modern, and maintainable development environment.

-It is also built with Node.js, using the Express framework to build RESTful APIs, PostgreSQL as the database, which is managed through SupaBase and Typescript for a better code quality and maintainability.
+It is also built with Node.js, using the Express framework to build RESTful APIs, PostgreSQL as the database, which is managed through SupaBase, and Typescript for a better code quality and maintainability.

 🚧 Status: This project is currently under development.